Quarries

 The valued resource extracted at the Flint Run Quarry, an archeological site designated 44WR4, was a cryptocrystalline form of quartz known as jasper.
 The physical characteristics of the very tiny silicon dioxide (SiO2) crystals allow the stone to be cracked into sharp flakes, which Native Americans shaped by percussion and pressure into points, knives, scrapers, and other tools.3

-The site on modern Route 3 might be the oldest known abandoned quarry in Virginia.
+The site on modern Route 3 is one of the two oldest known quarries in Virginia, akong with the Tunderbird site on the Shenandoah River..
 It became too difficult to crack loose pieces of jasper at the Brook Run deposit, perhaps because children had to be suspended upside down by their feet to stretch 12' deep to the bottom and swing hammerstones.
 The site was unknown until 1998, when archeologists discovered the quarry while surveying the route of a planned expansion of Route 3.4

 the narrow character of the jasper deposit was exposed by archeologists in 1998